 A bit of background

 The roots of the program began in June 2020 when we realized that many of the most promising students in higher education had lost their summer internships because of COVID-19.
 Within two weeks, we assembled a team of interns from UNC-Chapel Hill, Dartmouth, Emory, King’s College (London), and the University of Virginia.

-We began meeting with them by Zoom each morning for check-ins and providing pilot training in disciplines that the principals of Normal Next or Future Proof Institute had experience in and knew to be transformative: design thinking, organization behavior, closed loop feedback, etc.
+We began meeting with them online each morning for check-ins and providing pilot training in disciplines that the Normal>Next principals had experience in and knew to be transformative: design thinking, organization behavior, closed-loop feedback, and more.

-Three things stood out from this first experience:
+Three things stood out from our first experience:

 - Student teams were able to actually advance the agenda on three important initiatives;

 - They acquired a set of core skills that allows them to be redeployed (or redeploy themselves) in a self-organizing way on future initiatives without heavy additional training.